Learn more about our team of lawyers at The Law Offices of Robert F. Rich, Jr. PLLC.

 Robert F. Rich, Jr.

 Bob is a member of the New York State Academy of Trial Lawyers, the New York State Trial Lawyers Association, the New York State Bar Association (where he serves on the Health Law Section and Committee on Professional Discipline), and the Dutchess County Bar Association.
 Bob is admitted to practice in all courts in New York State, as well as the Federal Courts in the Southern and Northern Districts of New York.
-He is licensed to practice in the states of New York and Connecticut, and his admission to practice in the District of Columbia is pending.
+He is licensed to practice in the states of New York and Connecticut.

 Bob attended Albany Law School of Union University, where he distinguished himself by winning a national-level interscholastic moot court competition and coaching two other teams at the national level, as well as earning the Clements Memorial Award for achieving the highest standing in Insurance Law.
 After graduating in 1987, he had the honor of serving as Principal Law Secretary to Judge Robert C. Williams, Justice of the New York State Supreme Court (Third Judicial District) until 1990, when he entered into private practice in the Hudson Valley specializing in civil litigation, eventually becoming a partner in a mid-sized litigation firm.